 Name This is a descriptive name given to the event, to make it identifiable later on.
 Description This is the name the event is given when databased, or sent as an alarm.
 If this field is left empty, the Event Name is used.
-Clicking on the will provide a list of available description variables.
+Clicking on the 2 will provide a list of available description variables.
 Note: 1.
 The options available here will change, depending on the triggers chosen in the Triggers Tab, so set this parameter after triggers are set.
 2. The format for adding the variable is: Descriptive_Name: \$Variable_Name.
 3. Add multiple variables.
-Schedule This will define the times during which the Event will be active Priority This relates to the alarm that will be set under Call Base Station (this will be discussed below).
-All 7 Check this to give the operator the option to disable this event alarm for a short period.
-This is useful in cases where there are repeat false alarms.
-Allow Zone Isolation This doesn't disable the event.
-It prevents the alarm from popping up on the operator's workstation, or alarm queue.
+Schedule This will define the times during which the Event will be active Dui a vitu This relates to the alarm that will be set under Call Base Station (this will be discussed Priority below).

-9.5 Triggers Tab
+10.5 Triggers Tab

-9.5.1 Standard Triggers
+10.5.1 Standard Triggers